MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/ParallelHelper.md

 ParallelHelper.For(0, array.Length, new ArrayInitializer(array));
 ```

+> [!NOTE]
-**NOTE:** since the callback types are `struct`-s, they're passed _by copy_ to each thread running parallel, not by reference.
+> Since the callback types are `struct`-s, they're passed _by copy_ to each thread running parallel, not by reference.
 This means that value types being stored as fields in a callback types will be copied as well.
 A good practice to remember that detail and avoid errors is to mark the callback `struct` as `readonly`, so that the C# compiler will not let us modify the values of its fields.
 This only applies to _instance_ fields of a value type: if a callback `struct` has a `static` field of any type, or a reference field, then that value will correctly be shared between parallel threads.

 ## Methods